open-socialism/open-socialism-site/introduction.md

 ## The Open Source Model

 [Open Source Software (OSS)](https://en.wikipedia.org/wiki/Open-source_software){:target="_blank"} is free software that is deveoped in the open.
 The code is fully accessible and you are free to take a copy and modify it.
-Business can be involved in the development of OSS, but OSS projects are typically run separately from business and anyone can contribute.
+Business can be involved in the development of OSS, but OSS projects are typically run separately from businesses and anyone can contribute.
 Teams are typically distributed around the world and usually it is unpaid work.

 Probably you are thinking this wouldn't work.
-People doing unpaid work, distrubuted teams, how
+People doing unpaid work, distrubuted teams and a lack of commercial direction.

 The [Open Source Model](https://en.wikipedia.org/wiki/Open-source_model){:target="_blank"} is the processes used to manage open source projects and teams.
+Turns out it works a lot like the tribal model, but is operates in a highly different environment.
+What are some aspects?

+### Motivation to excel

+There are in fact benefits to working on OSS.
+Since anyone can see your work it demonstrates your skill to potential employers (as most OSS developers work for business in their day job).
+It gains you the respect of other developers (an open source community is like a tribe).
+It improves your skills which again adds value to your regular employer.
+It will add social media followers which also demonstrates your level of esteem to employers.

+### Limited inequality

+You might grow to lead an OSS project, but that is the most power inequality that can exist within an OSS community.

+### Self interest aligned to the good of the group

+The only way to become prominient in or lead an OSS team is to provide great value.

+### Corruption is limited

+Corruption in OSS is tricky at best.
+The ideal followed is that all communication is done in the open and available to all.
+Even if deals were made behind people's backs actual decisions would need to be swayed through reason in the public deliberations.

+## The ideals of the tribal model live on

+Their aren't many people living in literal tribes anymore but the good stuff about the tribal model lives on.